WWE Spoilers: Roman Reigns Responds To The Undertaker On ‘Monday Night Raw’

 Luke Gallows and Karl Aderson captures the Raw Tag Team Titles from Sheamus and Cesaro months ago.
 A week ago, the champs took out Enzo Amore and Big Cass in impressive fashion at Fastlane, but both of those teams still want the belts.

-This week on Raw, those two teams will face off in bout to determine the number one contenders for the titles.
+This week on Raw, those two teams will face off in a bout to determine the number one contenders for the titles.
 Look for some big-time hitting and high-flying as these two teams fight hard to win their title shot at the biggest pay-per-view of the year.

 How will Roman Reigns respond to his intense encounter with the Undertaker?